abhishekarya1/Hash-Define-myNotes/content/microservices/intro.md

 - Reuse promotes dependency and not suitable in MSA; reusability is a key factor in SOA

 - We often have redundancy in MSA to trade-off dependency; this is not the case in SOA.
-Ex - Exact same class written multiple times in different microservices but not shared from a library/import
+Ex - Exact same class written multiple times in different microservices but not shared from a centralized library/import

 In SOA, sharing is quintessential to increase reusability; we don't care about dependency there